 All product derivatives are identical in module design, basic layout and footprint, but are adapted to connect to different types of antennas or to a contact based interface only.
-Therefore, the TOE is represented and made out of different mask sets with following TOE internal and security irrelevant differences:
+Therefore, the TOE is represented and made out of five different mask sets with following TOE internal and security irrelevant differences:

-The main difference between the mask sets of the TOE is to implement different input capacitances in the analogue part of the radio frequency interface (RFI).
-One of the input capacitances is zero and marks a derivative deemed for contact based communication only.
+The main difference between the mask sets of the TOE is on one metal mask (M1) to implement four different input capacitances in the analogue part of the radio frequency interface (RFI).
+One of the four input capacitances is zero and marks a derivative deemed for contact based communication only.
 This differentiation in the input capacitances allows the connection to a wider range of various antenna types, or respectively, to a contact based interface only.
 Note that external antennas or interfaces are not part of the TOE.
 The derivatives without available input capacitance are deemed for contact based communication only.

-A further additional mask set takes one of the previous mask sets and adds an additional mask on top of the very last mask of the TOE.
+The additional fifth mask set takes one of the previous four mask sets and adds an additional mask on top of the very last mask of the TOE.
 This last mask is deemed to produce a metal layer, just rerouting the pads for a special package type.
 This additional top metal layer is comparable to an outer package, which would simply reconnect the TOE pads in a different way.
 This last rerouting layer does not change the function of the TOE itself and is, in addition, subject of the design requirements of the users.
 This last layer is flexible in design, naming and is of course, not relevant for the security of the TOE.
 It is comparable to the scenario where someone takes a piece of wire and reconnects the pads of a smartcard in a different way.

-For logistical reasons and due to user demands the TOE products produced with this mask set output a different design step C1x, where "x" represents a number from 1 up to 9.
+For logistical reasons and due to user demands the TOE products produced with this fifth mask set output a different design step C1x, where "x" represents a number from 1 up to 9.
 The number depends on the design variants of the additional top metal layer and of the package, which can be customer specific.

-To each of the capacitances related mask sets, an individual value is assigned, which is part of the data output of the Generic Chip Identification Mode (GCIM).
-This number is located in the GCIM and allows clearly differentiating between the mask sets related to the different input capacitances.
-In addition users can identify derivatives produced with the additional top metal layer by the design step output "C1x" as described above.
-On those "C1x" derivatives the GCIM remains unchanged and allows the identification of which of the other mask sets was used to produce the TOE with the additional top metal layer.
+To each of four capacitances related mask sets, an individual value is assigned, which is part of the data output of the Generic Chip Identification Mode (GCIM).
+This number is located in the GCIM part individual length byte to clearly differentiate between the mask sets related to the different input capacitances.
+And, furthermore users can identify derivatives produced with the additional top metal layer by the design step output "C1x" as described above.
+On those "C1x" derivatives the GCIM part of the individual length byte remains unchanged and allows the identification of which of the other four mask sets was used to produce the TOE with the additional top metal layer.
 Therefore, the GCIM design step output - C11 up to C19 - of this extra top metal layer TOE products correspond always to the TOE silicon design step B11.
 Thereby, the clear identification of the silicon design step is given.